 Taigen is author of Zen Questions: Zazen, Dogen, and the Spirit of Creative Inquiry, Faces of Compassion: Classic Bodhisattva Archetypes and Their Modern Expression, and Visions of Awakening Space and Time: Dogen and the Lotus Sutra.
 He is co-translator and editor of several Zen texts including: Dogen's Extensive Record; Cultivating the Empty Field: The Silent Illumination of Zen Master Hongzhi; The Wholehearted Way: A Translation of Dogen's "Bendowa" with Commentary; and Dogen's Pure Standards for the Zen Community: A Translation of "Eihei Shingi".
 He has also contributed articles to many other books and journals.

-Taigen teaches online at the Berkeley Graduate Theological Union, from where he has a Ph.D., and he has taught at Saint Mary's College, the California Institute of Integral Studies, University of San Francisco, University of Creation Spirituality, and in Chicago at Meadville Lombard Theological Seminary and most recently at Loyola University Chicago.
+Taigen teaches online at the Berkeley Graduate Theological Union, from where he has a Ph.D., and he has taught at Saint Mary's College, the California Institute of Integral Studies, University of San Francisco, University of Creation Spirituality, and in Chicago at Meadville Lombard Theological Seminary and most recently for four years at Loyola University Chicago.
 Taigen was an elected member of the Board of San Francisco Zen Center, which he Chaired for three years.
 He has been active in many interfaith dialogue programs, including conducting Buddhist-Christian dialogue workshops, and he also has studied Native American spiritual practice.
-Taigen has long been active in various Engaged Buddhist programs for social justice, including Peace and Environmental activism and work against the Death Penalty.
-He is on the International Advisory Council of Buddhist Peace Fellowship.
+Taigen has long been active in various Engaged Buddhist programs for social justice, including work against the Death Penalty and sustained Peace and Environmental activism.

-At the beginning of 2007 Taigen relocated to Chicago, and now is resident Dharma Teacher for Ancient Dragon Zen Gate.
+At the beginning of 2007 Taigen relocated to Chicago, and now is Guiding Dharma Teacher for Ancient Dragon Zen Gate.
+He lives with his wife in the north side of Chicago, and enjoys the lively cosmopolitan qualities of Chicago.
 Through our sangha, Taigen works to develop accessible practice and training programs in the Chicago area.